dbdeveloper/json_on_plsql/README.md

  * which accompanies this distribution, and is available at http://www.gnu.org/licenses/lgpl.html

  * **Contributors:**
- *     Vladyslav Kozlovskyy  - dbdeveloper@rambler.ru
+ *     Vladyslav Kozlovskyy  - dbdeveloper at rambler.ru

 ******************************************************************************/